stejcon/masters-portfolio/documents/portfolio/implementation.typ

 There isn't a solid definition for what defines a bad exit.
 In general, if an exit requires more computing power than continuing to the next exit, it isn't worth including that exit in the model.
 Another way of defining a bad exit is whether of not an exit can accurately predicate a percentage of inputs relative to it's depth in the model.
 Similar to the accuracy against entropy plots, dataset against entropy can be shown as

 #figure(
-  image("./images/dataset-vs-entropy.png", width: 60%),
+  image("./images/dataset-vs-entropy.png", width: 80%),
   caption: "Sample graph of an exit's dataset utilisation against entropy" ) <dataent>

 If exit's are not computationally significant, they could be kept in the model with no consequence.
 However, if they are computationally significant, then bad exits should be removed.
 While both above methods could potentially work, time restrictions caused a simpler method to be adopted.
 From testing, exit's with a threshold below approximately `0.1` appeared to never be utilised, while exit's with thresholds above this did appear to be used, no matter how infrequently.
 Any exit's with a threshold below 0.1 were removed to allow more accurate analysis of exits which are utilised to prevent effecting the inference time of the model as heavily.

-= Why This Solution Is Significant <b1>
+= Why This Solution Is Significant
 This solution is significant as no literature has dealt with the issues involved in automatically adding exits to a model.
 Many of the challenges described above have not been discussed or documented, meaning the issues which appeared throughout the implementation of the above features were unexpected and were major blockers as they had been undiscovered.
 This solution lays the general groundwork for how exits should be automatically added, with most features being isolated and easy to change.
 To implement deeper exits, a different set of nodes can be sent to instances of `EarlyExit`.
 To provide searching for exits, all code can be excapsulated in `ExitTracker`.
 The approach described above, while implemented on PyTorch, should be relatively easy to reimplement on other frameworks.

 As the major trappings of automatically adding exits have been covered, extending the solution to account for more potential areas of research should be not only possible, but feasible.
 There are some improvements still left to be made which will be discussed in @futurework.

 = Source Code
-The source code for this implementation can be found at https://github.com/stejcon/masters-portfolio. `EarlyExit`, `ExitTracker` and all nodes related to exit generation and addition can be found in `generation.py`. `ReloadableModel` and all functions used to train models can be found in `helpers.py`. `main.py` is where the actual training was done, but this was mainly used as a live script and frequenctly changed.
+The source code for this implementation can be found on GitHub#footnote("https://github.com/stejcon/masters-portfolio"). `EarlyExit`, `ExitTracker` and all nodes related to exit generation and addition can be found in `generation.py`. `ReloadableModel` and all functions used to train models can be found in `helpers.py`. `main.py` is where the actual training was done, but this was mainly used as a live script and frequenctly changed.
 It focused on constructing a `ReloadableModel` and then calling functions from `helpers.py`.

 #heading(numbering: none, "References")
 #section-bib()